What you can do with a stolen script and one shaky camera.

-The boys discover a little blue-glowing, floating, owl-like alien that communicates with them through their phones.
+The boys discover the source of their phone disturbance is a little blue-glowing, floating, owl-like alien trying to communicate with them through their phones.
 After introducing themselves to the alien, one of the boys decides to name the alien Echo.
 Why?
-Because it beeps in reply every time they “beep” at it.
+Because it “beeps” in reply every time they “beep” at it.
 So the boy gazes at the alien and tells it, “Your name’s Echo.”
 Who said that was okay?
 The unmitigated hubris!
 You have NO IDEA what this thing’s name is!

 At many points, we throw up our hands and decide to tolerate the movie – then it goes and does something else stupid stupid stupid:

 - Astro’s introspective narration annoyingly reminds us of STAND BY ME;

 - In the middle of the desert night, where is all this ambient light coming from?